webtactics/gloucesterthunderboltsswimmingclub/events/2025-26/260226-Gloucester-Thunderbolts-Qualifying-Carnival.md

 ---

-Savce the date and time for the Gloucester Thunderbolts Qualifying Carnival, a key event in the 2025-26 SwimNSW season.
+Save the date and time for the Gloucester Thunderbolts Qualifying Carnival, a key event in the 2025-26 SwimNSW season.

 This carnival will be held at the Gloucester Olympic Pool, providing an excellent opportunity for swimmers to qualify for upcoming competitions.
 The event promises to be a day filled with competitive spirit and community engagement, showcasing the talents of local swimmers.